ztec/blog/content/post/blog/hello-world/index.en.md

 I know internet is a ruthless jungle, let's hope bad lions stays in their idea's desert.

-Who knows, maybe it will help me improve myself.🤷
+Who knows, maybe it will help me improve myself.:shrug:

 ### Substance